ShinobuAmasaki/uint-fortran/README.md

       call unsigned_val_print(a%u32)

       print *, a    !
-This will print the same value 4294967295 to standard output. end block
+This will display the same value 4294967295 to standard output. end block

 end program main